The best feeder fishing reels

 Pros

-• Super smooth drag system.
+• Super smooth drag system

-• Anti-Flex body contruction.
+• Anti-Flex body construction

 Cons